List of Donkey Kong characters: Snowmads

-The Snowmads are a group of hegemonic and aggressive arctic animals that are the main antagonists of Donkey Kong Country: Tropical Freeze.
-They are a group of Vikings that have invaded Donkey Kong Island.
-Most of the Snowmads wear horned helmets on their heads.
-Their invasion prompts Donkey Kong, Diddy Kong, Dixie Kong, and Cranky Kong to band together in order to reclaim Donkey Kong Island.
-In Super Smash Bros. for Nintendo 3DS and Wii U, several members of the Snowmad army appear as collectible trophies.
+The Snowmads are an organization of hegemonic Chionophile seafarers based on stereotypical depictions of Vikings that are the main antagonists of Donkey Kong Country: Tropical Freeze.
+They have claimed Donkey Kong Island as their territory, which leads Donkey Kong, Diddy Kong, Dixie Kong and Cranky Kong to reclaim it.

+In Super Smash Bros. for Nintendo 3DS and Wii U, several members of the Snowmads appear as collectible trophies.